LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### veresion TBD
+*Released*: RBD
+* add some keys to Fragments to get rid of warnings about missing keys

 ### version 2.373.1
 *Released*: 29 September 2023
 * Update help text for alias fields in support of defaulting to using the aliases as parents when inserting entities